teddydoors/q2a-question-list-details/README.md

 # q2a-question-list-details
-Q2A Question List Details plugin display video (Youtube iframe), graphic image, ans short description of questions on a quest list.
+Q2A Question List Details plugin display video (Youtube iframe), graphic image, and short description of questions on a quest list.

 #This plugin overrides q_item_content function to display: